-An MRI (magnetic resonance imaging) is an imaging machine that uses a large magnet, a computer, and radio waves to look inside the body and to evaluate various parts of your body.
-Having an MRI scan is painless and requires minimal preparation.
+MRI (magnetic resonance imaging) uses a large magnet, a computer, and radio waves to look inside your body.
+Having a MRI scan is painless and requires minimal preparation.
 The test can take anywhere from 30 minutes to 2 hours.

-If you become uncomfortable lying still for a long time or if you are uncomfortable with close spaces, talk to your doctor beforehand.
-Arrangements can be made for you to receive a sedative before the scan.
+If you become uncomfortable lying still for a long time or if you are uncomfortable in close spaces, talk to your doctor beforehand.
+He or she may make arrangements for you to receive a sedative before your scan.
 If you have a sedative, you will need to inform the receptionist and arrive one half hour before the scan to take the medication.
-If you have a sedative, you must have someone to drive you home.
+If you have a sedative, you must have someone to drive your home.

 - IMPORTANT: If you have a cardiac (heart) pacemaker or brain aneurysm clips you cannot have an MRI.
 Please discuss your options with your doctor.

 - Please be sure to let your doctor and nurse know if you have any allergies.